dinakaranonline/blog/_posts/2020-07-26-Thanks-to-extended-Work-From-Home-,-my-home-internet-setup-for-high-availability-and-redunancy.md

 I'm planning to keep BSNL for next few months and then surrender it later when I start going back to the office.
 So right now my home internet has high availability and setup for redundancy and fail over.
 So this is how it looks like.

-**My Home Internet is now setup for high availability, fail over and redundancy**

 1. Airtel Broadband - Primary
 1. BSNL Broadband - Backup 1
 1. Vodafone Data Card Wireless - Backup 2